 If you prefer to stay in a more rural location there are a number of “Agro” style of accommodation places on farms and in the countryside plus there may be camp sites nearby.

-If you see something you like or wish to know more about please contact the accommodation directly as we do not take commission.
+If you see something you like or wish to know more about please contact the accommodation directly as I do not take commission.

 If you wish to advertise your accommodation on Poznań Travel Guide please refer to our advertising page.